Yakovlev Yak-25

-The Yakovlev Yak-25 (NATO designation Flashlight-A/Mandrake) was a swept wing, turbojet-powered interceptor and reconnaissance aircraft built by Yakovlev and used by the Soviet Union.
+The Yakovlev Yak-25 (NATO designation Flashlight-A/Mandrake) is a swept wing, turbojet-powered interceptor and reconnaissance aircraft built by Yakovlev and used by the Soviet Union.

 Design and development

 The Yak-25 originated from a need for long-range Interceptor aircraft to protect the USSR's northern and eastern territory.
 The specification for a two-seat, twin-engine jet fighter and a related reconnaissance aircraft was issued by Joseph Stalin on 6 August 1951.

 Yak-120

 Yakovlev began developing a two-seat, twin-engine patrol interceptor, designated the Yak-120 by the design bureau, in 1951.
 It received official authorization by a directive of the Council of Ministers on 10 August of that year.
 In a break from previous Yakovlev designs, the Yak-120's thin, mid-set wings were swept back at a 45 degree angle with large two-section flaps.
 To provide more directional stability, a ventral fin was attached below the swept cruciform tail.
 The aircraft was powered by two Mikulin AM-5 turbojets, mounted in nacelles that were attached directly to the undersurface of the wing.

 The design maximized fuel capacity to provide greater endurance, resulting in the usage of a bicycle undercarriage with a single-wheel nose unit and a two-wheel main unit, augmented by outrigger struts mounted under the wingtips.
 The Yak-120 was configured to carry a conformal drop tank on the centerline of the fuselage to provide additional endurance.

 The aircraft included an RP-6 Sokol radar in its nose, with the radar antenna dish enclosed by a bullet-shaped glass fiber radome.
 The Sokol could detect four engine bombers at 25 km and fighters at 16 km distance.
 It carried two crewmen, a pilot and a radar intercept operator, seated in tandem below a shared aft-sliding canopy.
 The radar intercept operator handled target searching and assisted the pilot in guiding the aircraft towards the target in unfavorable weather, and was able to fly the aircraft when required due to the aircraft's dual controls, decreasing pilot fatigue on lengthy missions.
 The aircraft's fixed windshield included a 105 mm-thick bulletproof glass panel, while the rest of the aircraft was protected by 10 mm all-round armor plates.